e-hossam96/AI-Powered-QA-System-for-ASAP_Systems/README.md

   python -m pip install -r requirements.txt
   ```

 And now you can start developing the codes.
-Notice, that the `docker` services are still needed for development (except the backend image).
+Notice, that the `docker` services (except the backend image) and the `.env` file are still needed for development .

 ## API Endpoints